-Gortyn is an archaeological site on the island of Crete, where a 2nd century CE temple dedicated to a handful of Egyptian deities was discovered.
-The site became a Roman settlement as early as 68 BCE following Roman invasion and maintained an excellent relationship with Egypt.
+Gortyn is an archaeological site on the island of Crete, where a 2nd-century CE temple dedicated to a handful of Egyptian deities was discovered.
+The site became a Roman settlement as early as 68 BCE following the Roman invasion and maintained an excellent relationship with Egypt.

 The statue of Serapis-Hades, a god of the afterlife rooted in Greco-Roman Egyptian influences, is accompanied by a statue of his consort, Isis-Persephone, and a knee-high statue of Hades’ unmistakable three-headed pet, Cerberus.

 Released by Supergiant Games LLC at the end of 2018, the video game Hades boasts a rich atmosphere and unique, exciting combat.
 Paired with character-driven storytelling, you will be able to team up with Olympians (you even meet Zeus) as the immortal Prince of the Underworld, Zagreus.

 This rogue-like dungeon crawler makes Hades out to be a distant, unloving father, and Zagreus’ whole goal is to reach his birth mother who is presumably on Olympus.
 In the story, Zagreus was raised by Nyx, the primordial goddess of the darkness of night, and all residents of the Underworld were forbidden from ever speaking Persephone’s name, or else they would feel the wrath of Hades.

 The forbiddance of speaking Persephone’s name reflects the practice of refraining from the use of many Chthonic deities’ names, echoing the superstitious territory that comes with Hades’ own identity among the ancient Greeks.